At a Glance

 ✨Ask Insightful Questions

-Prepare thoughtful questions about the company’s projects and the specific machinery you'll be working with.
-This shows your genuine interest in the role and helps you assess if it's the right fit for you.
+Prepare questions about the company's projects and the specific role.
+This shows your genuine interest in the position and helps you assess if it's the right fit for you.